cahoover/ggna/content/collections/analytics/addons.md

 ---
 title: Addons
+intro: 'Developers can easily build new features that are compatible with everyone’s Statamic installations.
+Addons can then be easily shared or sold to others to let them extend their Statamic installation.'
+stage: 3
+template: page
+updated_by: 29b0194a-1fd0-4a23-81bd-0da139f7fa37
+updated_at: 1603836902
 id: 5bb3e677-8b9c-4e77-be24-5fefec9c1af0
-intro: Developers can easily build new features that are compatible with everyone’s Statamic installations.
-Addons can then be easily shared or sold to others to let them extend their Statamic installation.
-stage: 3
 ---
 ## Finding addons

 You can browse the [Statamic Marketplace](https://statamic.com/addons) to find addons, or use the "Addons" section inside your Statamic Control Panel.